-If you are pressing an item that is not entirely flat (e.g. pressing HTV onto a canvas) it is a good idea to use a heat printing pillow in order to get adequate pressure.
-If you are pressing mugs, you will need heat resistant gloves and heat tape as well as a mug press or multifunction press.
+When pressing a garment with buttons, seams, or pockets, it is a good idea to use a heat press pillow in order to get adequate pressure.
+If you are pressing mugs, you might like heat resistant gloves and heat transfer tape.

 What Is Adhesive Vinyl?